alevindix/FakeRealNews/README.md

  ### Flask Web Application
  Created to enter the news, process it and show the output.
  - Load model from HDFS
- - Inser news on user interface
+ - Insert news on user interface
  - Get input with an AJAX request
  - Process input running transformation pipeline
  - Compute prediction and send it with a AJAX response